FAA Part 5 Safety Policy Documentation Compliance

 3 – Designation and Responsibilities of Required Safety Management Personnel

 While the requirement is called “management personnel,” the first two parts of the Part 5 requirement for this element deals with the accountable executive.
-In fact, the Part 5 requirements don’t seem to indicate any needed output needed by the certificate holder, but rather simply outline how the FAA understands the accountable executive’s role in the SMS program:
+In fact, the Part 5 requirements don’t seem to indicate any needed output needed by the certificate holder, but rather simply outline how the FAA understands the accountable executive’s role in the SMS implementation:

 - Is the final authority of safety operations;